uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/thread_local_storage/enumerable_thread_specific_cls/construct_destroy_copy.rst

     explicit enumerable_thread_specific( T&& exemplar );

-Constructs an ``enumerable_thread_specific`` object, move constructor of ``T`` can be used to store ``exemplar`` internally, however thread-local elements are always copy-constructed.
+Constructs an ``enumerable_thread_specific`` object, move constructor of ``T`` can be used to store ``exemplar`` internally; however, thread-local elements are always copy-constructed.

 .. code:: cpp